AequilibraE/QAequilibraE/docs/source/menus_in_detail/public_transport.rst

 Notice that the feed information is now available at the *Feeds to import* table view.
 The first time you create a GTFS feed, the only option available is **Create new route system**, so you don't have to click on it.
+If you want to map-match the existing transit routes, you can select **Allow map-match**.
-Then, you can effectively import your GTFS feed to your project by clicking on **Execute Importer**.
+Then, you can import your GTFS feed to your project by clicking on **Execute Importer**.

 A window with a progress bar will open and once it is finished, you can check out the GTFS feed data you just imported in your project folder.